garth-c/regression/README.md

 The results are shown below.
 Since the effect size is small in magnitude, any adjustements or removals for this specific correlation combination is not warranted and I will leave this data alone.
 The confidence interval for the effect size is between 4% and 9% with 95% confidence.
 So there definitely is an effect with this combination but it is really small.

++ overall, if there were significantly large relationships between the predictors, this could be accounted for within the regression model definition.
+This would be in the form of combined predictors as a single term and then evaluate the model output as if the combined predictor was another unique predictor variable.
+In this case, I don't need to do any of this.

 <img width="382" alt="image" src="https://github.com/garth-c/regression/assets/138831938/df4fb51b-dac7-4820-8de8-6194ed7759b9">

 Now to evaluate the numeric predictors to the numeric response variable.
-This will informative as to what kind of regression is needed based on these relationships.
-For example if there is a polynomial relationship between one of the predictors and the response, then this could be accounted for in the regression model definition.
+This will informative as to what kind of regression is needed based for these relationships.
+For example if there is a polynomial relationship between one of the predictors and the response, then this could be accounted for in the regression model definition by raising the numeric predictor to an appropriate power.
 So for this section, I want to evaluate the bend in the relationship line between all combinations of these variable.
 The relationship line in this case is a 'loess' line.

 Relationship between charges and children is below.
 There isn't enough bend in the loess line to be compelling of a model definition adjustment.